TelmoMtzLarrinaga/MyVaultRepo/kubernetes/kubernetes.md

 ![Container Lifecycle](images/Container%20Lifecycle.png)

 To summarize, the Dockerfile is a blueprint of how the software should be built, the image is the artifact produced by the process, and the container is an running instance of the image serving the application

+Bear in mind that not all container launches will be successful some of them will need a little bit of debugging for it to work.
+We can get the logs of a container through the `kubectl logs` command.
+Realtime logs can be inspected by streaming them using the `-f` flag.
+But when a container fails and restarts, we are not able to retrieve its logs.
+We need to use the `-p` which prints the logs for the previous instance of the container in a pod.

 ## ConfigMap Generator